-The Bruce Nuclear Generating Station is located in Tiverton, Ontario, Canada.
+The Bruce nuclear power plant is located in Tiverton, province of Ontario, in Canada.
 The facility is located in the geographical area of Bruce County, hence its name.
 It occupies an area of 932 hectares.

-The nuclear plant was built in stages between 1970-1987 by the provincial Crown corporation, Ontario Hydro.
-It was not until May 2001 that the Bruce Nuclear Generating Station began operation.
-Currently, 3,800 employees work at the plant.
+The nuclear power plant was built in stages between 1970-1987 by the provincial crown corporation, Ontario Hydro.
+It was not until May 2001 that the Bruce nuclear power plant began operating.
+Currently, 3,800 employees work at the headquarters.

-The initial operating license is 18 years, expiring in 2019, but there is an option to extend up to 25 years until 2044.
+The initial operating license is 18 years, it would expire in 2019, but there is an option to extend it up to 25 more years until 2044.

-In November 2009, the Canadian Nuclear Safety Commission (CNSC) renewed the operating licenses for the Bruce plant for 5 years until 2014.
+In November 2009 the Canadian Nuclear Safety Commission (CNSC) renewed the operating licenses of the Bruce plant for 5 more years, until 2014.
 In May 2014 the license was renewed until May 2015.
-Later it was generated a new license until May 2020.
+Later a new license until May 2020.

-The 8 nuclear reactors central Bruce are divided into two plants (the plant and plant A B).
-Each plant has 4 reactors.
-Each nuclear reactor is within a structure of reinforced concrete with eight enromes steam generators of 100 tons each.
+The 8 nuclear reactors at the Bruce plant are divided into two plants (Plant A and Plant B).
+Each of the plants has 4 reactors.
+Each nuclear reactor is housed in a reinforced concrete containment structure with eight massive steam generators of 100 tons each.

-Each unit has its own control room for the 4 nuclear reactors having each.
+Each unit has its own control room for the 4 nuclear reactors each has.